SeLite/SeLite.github.io/HandlingData.md

           * **on app success**
             * test creates a new record (commiting the transaction)
           * **on failure where the app starts an `INSERT` within a transaction, but it doesn't commit**
-            * test could mark the affected table as 'unsure'; then the next time there is a successful insert by the app, it captures its ID and compares it
+            * test could mark the affected table as _unsure_; then the next time there is a successful insert by the app, it captures its ID and compares it
             * test creates a new record (commiting the transaction), then it deletes the new record
             * this app failure is not easy to differentiate from the following one
           * **on app failure without an `INSERT`**